stevereisschicago/pandas-challenge/README.md

 # pandas-challenge
-Observations from the data:
+Observations from the video game data:

 1) a significant majority of the purchasers are men (84%)
 2) a majority of the purchasers (63%) are between 20-24